felix-melligan/NetApp_Cloud_SE_Documentation/AWS/Client_VPN_Endpoint.md

 **NOTE -**
 If authorization rules allow it, one subnet association is enough for clients to access a VPC's entire network.
 You can associate additional subnets to provide high availability in case one of the Availability Zones goes down.

 When you associate the first subnet with the Client VPN endpoint, the following happens:

-The state of the Client VPN endpoint changes to available.
+- The state of the Client VPN endpoint changes to available.
 Clients can now establish a VPN connection, but they cannot access any resources in the VPC until you add the authorization rules.

-The local route of the VPC is automatically added to the Client VPN endpoint route table.
+- The local route of the VPC is automatically added to the Client VPN endpoint route table.

-The VPC's default security group is automatically applied for the subnet association.
+- The VPC's default security group is automatically applied for the subnet association.

 ## **Step 4: Authorize clients to access a network** <a name="step-4-authorize-clients-to-access-network"></a>

-To authorize clients to access the VPC in which the associated subnet is located, you must create an authorization rule.
+To authorize clients to access the VPC in which the associated subnet is located, <ins>you must create an authorization rule</ins>.
 The authorization rule specifies which clients have access to the VPC.
 In this tutorial, you grant access to all users.